 Salt tolerance test is used in the identification of enterococcal group D Streptococcus on the basis of their salt tolerance.
 The ability of the bacteria to grow in the presence of a variable amount of sodium chloride (NaCl) has been used to characterize several bacteria, including viridans streptococci.

 This test is particularly useful for presumptive identification of the enterococcal group D organisms, which have the specific ability to grow in the presence of 6.5% NaCl incorporated into either a broth or an agar medium.
-This test along with Bile-Esculin test, is used in many laboratories to distinguish Enterococcus species from the group D streptococci, Streptococcus bovis and Streptococcus lactis.
+This test along with bile-esculin test is used in many laboratories to distinguish Enterococcus species from the group D streptococci, Streptococcus bovis, and Streptococcus lactis.
 Enterococci is a significant cause of endocarditis with a high degree of mortality.

-Brain Heart infusion (BHI) broth supplemented with 6.5% sodium chloride and bromcresol purple as a pH indicator is used for this purpose.
+Brain Heart infusion (BHI) broth supplemented with 6.5% sodium chloride and bromocresol purple as a pH indicator is used for this purpose.
 The indicator is included to make reading the test results easier.
 The broth also includes dextrose.
 The fermentation of dextrose (glucose) results in the production of acid.
 This changes the pH of the media causing the media to turn from purple to yellow.